i-Abdullah/random-student-cli/README.md

 ## Intended use
 As the repository name implies, I intended to call these functions from a terminal running ```octave-cli```.
 This way I can have Octave and/or MATLAB open and call on a student at the same time while preserving my workspace variables for whatever I am currently working on in class.

+### Example Usage
+1. Open Terminal
+2. run ```octave-cli```
+3. run ```callStudent("mech105")``` to call on student
+4. depending on answer, type 0 or 1 to grade
+5. thats it!
+To check a students progress you need to figure out thier "number"

+## How the set of functions work
+The randomStudent collection of functions operates in a very simple manner.
+The user selects a ```courseIdent``` when running the  ```initializeRandomStudent()```.
+That function creates a .mat file containing 4 vectors.
+Each student's performance cooresponds to a row in that vector.

+The vectors are:
+* ```blacklist``` - initially empty, stores dropped student numbers
+* ```calls``` - a vector that stores how many time a student has been called on
+* ```names``` - a vector that contains the names of all the students in the class
+* ```numCorrect``` - a vector that stores how many times a student that was called on answered "correctly".
+In my class, any answer is ok as long as it is clear that the student was paying attention and is engaged in learning.

 ## Initial Setup
 If you clone / download the repository, it is reccomended to add the directory you store the functions in to your Octave path.
 You can do this in linux by adding the line ```addpath("~/place/to/your/clone/")``` to your ```~/.octaverc``` file.